 - In the first instance, a child will be reminded quietly, politely but firmly of the accepted code of behaviour; always seeking to maintain positive relationships between staff/child in order to determine any underlying causes of behaviour.
 If the behaviour persists then teachers will refer to their agreed class rules and instigate their own sanctions.
-This may result in the child missing some of golden time that week or missing break times. - Where work is poorly presented or clearly below the child's potential, the class teacher may ask for the work to be repeated, possibly during break times. - Where any member of staff witnesses a misdemeanour that warrants further action, or seeks extra support the class teacher should be informed. - At the discretion of the Class Teacher, any behaviour matter may be referred immediately to the Headteacher.
-The parents will be informed and invited into school to discuss the problems and, hopefully, to formulate a consistent plan of action between home and school, in conjunction with any relevant outside agencies.
+This may result in the child missing some of golden time that week or missing break times. - Secondary school students may receive periods in detention for lateness, inappropriate behaviour or non-completion of homework. - Secondary school students may also be put on a behaviour report.
+If this occurs, then parents are informed. - Where work is poorly presented or clearly below the child's potential, the class teacher may ask for the work to be repeated, possibly during break times. - Where any member of staff witnesses a misdemeanour that warrants further action, or seeks extra support the Class Teacher should be informed. - At the discretion of the Class Teacher, any behaviour matter may be referred immediately to the Headteacher.
+The parents will be informed and invited into school to

-- Where a child is deemed to have Special Needs for behaviour problems, an individual behaviour plan, agreed by all concerned parties, may be drawn up. - Where the school feels all avenues have been explored and a period of exclusion is warranted, the school guidelines for exclusion will be closely followed.
+- discuss the problems and, hopefully, to formulate a consistent plan of action between home and school, in conjunction with any relevant outside agencies. - Where a child is deemed to have Special Needs for behaviour problems, an individual behaviour plan, agreed by all concerned parties, may be drawn up. - Where the school feels all avenues have been explored and a period of exclusion is warranted, the school guidelines for exclusion will be closely followed.